Harold Washington Library free Business, Law and Money lectures.

 1873: The Chicago Public Library opens at the southeast corner of LaSalle and Adams streets in a circular water tank that survived the fire.
 The library moved several times during its first 24 years, including an 11-years on the fourth floor of City Hall.

 1897: October 11, the Central Library, on Michigan Avenue between Washington and Randolph streets, opens in what is now the Chicago Cultural Center.
 The building cost about $2 million, was designed by Shepley, Rutan & Coolidge.
-The building was designed to be practically incombustible.
+The building was designed to be practically fireproof.
 Preston Bradley Hall, contains a dome and hanging lamps by Tiffany Glass.

-1918: Carl B. Roden, who began work as a library page in 1886, was appointed chief librarian.
+1918: Carl B. Roden, who began work as a library page(book shelver) in 1886, was appointed chief librarian.
 Over 32 years (1918-1950) he increased staff, holdings, circulation and total expenditures exponentially.
-The Carl B. Roden Branch in the Norwood Park neighborhood, where he resided, is named in his honor.
+The Carl B. Roden Branch in Norwood Park, where he resided, is named in his honor.

 1960s: CPL added a significant number of neighborhood branch libraries, via new construction or leasing storefronts or reading rooms.
 By 1985, there were 76 branches.